Siri isn’t marketed as an accessibility feature, but it can be very useful for visually impaired people.

 "Find Seeing A I in the App Store";

-Say "restart iPhone" to Siri and you will be asked to confirm that you want to restart the phone.
+Say "restart iPhone" or "restart iPad" to Siri and you will be asked to confirm that you want to restart the phone.
 When you confirm, the phone will be restarted.
 You will need to enter your passcode after the restart and you may find that a misbehaving app has been fixed.

 Siri is pretty good at answering general questions and will often speak the answer.
 Sometimes it will be necessary to read the answer or have VoiceOver speak it to you.
 You will sometimes get the response "OK, I found this on the web for...".
 Siri's answer will be at the top of the screen.
 Touch there to have VoiceOver speak the response and, if necessary, double tap to open any links that Siri offers.